BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 In 2018 user researchers and designers across the Geo6 came together to explore the needs and frustrations experienced by users of data portals containing geospatial data.

-Throughout 2019 the Geo6 have worked on solutions to address pain points identified by the user research conducted for the [Data Discoverability project](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data).
+Throughout 2019 and 2020 the Geo6 have worked on solutions to address pain points identified by the user research conducted for the [Data Discoverability project](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data).

 !> This guidance material is not intended to be used as a comprehensive design system for all aspects of geospatial portals.
 Therefore there is no re-usable code or in-depth style guide provided.
 If such resources are of interest please visit the [GOV.UK Design System](https://design-system.service.gov.uk/get-started/).